-To ensure that Heritage assets such as Conservation Areas and Listed buildings maintain their significance and character, and are not degraded or adversely affected by development within their setting.
+To ensure that Heritage assets such as Conservation Areas, Listed buildings and Non-designated heritage assets maintain their significance and character, and are not degraded or adversely affected by development within their setting.

-Heritage assets include Conservation Areas, Listed Buildings and non-designated heritage assets identified on the local list in appendix 4.
+Heritage assets include Conservation Areas, Listed Buildings and non-designated heritage assets identified on the local list in Appendix 3.
 Their significance lies not only in the assets themselves, but also in their setting.
 Developments adjacent to heritage assets should enhance or preserve the significance of the Heritage asset.

-The policies have been developed with regard to BLP [Part 2, 2.1] policy HE1, and follow the principles in NPPF [Part 2, 1.1] paragraphs 195 to 214.
+The policies have been developed with regard to BLP [Part 2, 2.1] policy HE1, and follow the principles in NPPF [Part 2, 1.1] paragraphs 202 to 221.
 Historic England's Good Practice Advice [Part 2, 1.3] gives further information.